no-code-comments/Leetcode/0002_Add_Two_Numbers/0002_Solution.md

 - Using a `sentinel`, occupying the first item.
 Then we return the true head `sentinel->next`.
 In this case, we should not use `new` operation for `sentinel` since we don’t need it out of the function.
 (Used in our solution)
 - Calculating the sum digit and carry digit first and initialize the `head` of the digits.

+When the loop reaches its end, we don’t need to always insert the last carry digit since it may be $0$.

 ## Solution